“Be a light unto yourself;

 Another important thing to understand is that the true teacher will let you down, which means that all your hopes and projections, that came from the separate entity who wants to secure something for itself, will finally have to be crushed.
 To continue on this pathless path, all your expectations – which are in fact often what you take as being you -, even the more subtle ones, will be let down by the teacher.
 You will be let down.
 Anything objective in your search will have to be given up for you to be raised.
 Even the desire to be raised.
 In other words, you will have to give everything to the guru.
 Then, maybe, like the phoenix, you will be born again, out of the ashes of all that is false within you, or rather, of all that is not true, all that is not the truth itself.

 Telling about the truth is always a compromise.
 This is the ultimate paradox of the teacher.
 Truth cannot be taught, at least not directly.
 That’s why Ramana Maharshi said that “Silence is the best and the most potent initiation.”
 That’s why Krishnamurti used to tell the story of this guru surrounded by his disciples, who was just about to speak one morning when a small bird came along, sat on the window-sill, and began to sing.
 The teacher remained silent all the while and, when the bird flew away after five minutes, resumed the meeting by saying that today’s sermon is over.
-Teaching the truth is love using dual words to point to non-duality, pronouncing time bound words to make us feel eternity, accepting conceptual words to tell of something that is simpler, lighter than air.
+Teaching the truth is like using dual words to point to non-duality, pronouncing time bound words to make us feel eternity, accepting conceptual words to tell of something that is simpler, lighter than air.
 It is as if to convey silence, you had to use noise.
 But this flaw is a beautiful and meaningful one.
 It means that you have to walk the path alone.
 Truth can never be given, it comes through experiential understanding only.
 This alone should immune ourselves against placing the guru on a pedestal, or making him into an authority to follow or believe.

 Text by Alain Joly